Robert GODES

 reaction matrix, imparting additional energy to the system,

-filling available conduction and valance band orbitals to effect
+filling available conduction and valance band orbitals to

-available for electron capture, and consequent low-energy,
+electrons available for electron capture, and consequent

-high-cross-section neutrons.
+low-energy, high-cross-section neutrons.

 [0100] According to quantum field theory, the potential energy